SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/GTT-V2-Sample-App-FLP/flp/README.md

 # FLP module

-An SAP Fiori launchpad site is one of the site templates offered by SAP Cloud Platform Portal.
+An SAP Fiori launchpad site is one of the site templates offered by SAP Business Technology Platform Portal.
 A launchpad site displays a home page with tiles and links representing business applications that an end user can launch.

 Adding an SAP Fiori launchpad Site module to your project, adds a new folder under the mta project containing the launchpad design time site.
 The design time site includes all content configuration files, e.g Content Data Model, and relevant translation files.